After the Balls Adeline takes us to meet …

 Adeline does remember their youngest son “George who took over Mr. Thomas Small’s drapery business in Bath Street”.

 George Henry took over the Small drapery business at (then) 11 Bath Street in 1884 when still a bachelor.
 In 1890 he married Sarah Jane Belfield Clay who had divorced her first husband two years earlier.
 (We shall meet Jenny again at the Mundy Arms, near the end of our journey.
 The Clay family were long-term occupants of that Inn.)

 Adeline names “Mary, the daughter, who died in girlhood”.
-There was a daughter Mary Ann but she married lace designer and draughtsman Alan Shepherd in August 1878 and continued to live in Albion Place – for many years at number 24.
+There was a daughter Mary Ann but she married lace designer and draughtsman Alan Shepherd on August 8th 1878 and continued to live in Albion Place – for many years at number 24.

 Daughter Jane or Sarah Jane was perhaps the child who died ‘in girlhood’.
 She died in Albion Place in 1867, aged 14.